Date

 Humidity is another critical factor, especially here in the Pacific Northwest.
 When the air is heavy with moisture, the water in the paint has a hard time evaporating, which significantly slows down drying.
 This can leave the paint feeling gummy and difficult to work with.
 It’s also essential to wait for any morning dew to completely evaporate before you start.
 Painting on a damp surface traps moisture underneath the paint film.
 This is a recipe for disaster, as it can quickly lead to water blisters, cracking, and even mildew growth.
 Always ensure your surfaces are bone-dry before picking up a brush.

-How to Prepare Your Home for Painting
+How to Prep Your House for a Flawless Finish

 A beautiful, long-lasting exterior paint job is all about the prep work.
 It’s tempting to jump straight to picking colors, but the steps you take before a single can of paint is opened will determine whether your finish looks great for years or starts peeling after one rainy season.
 Many homeowners learn this the hard way, facing costly repairs down the line because of shortcuts taken at the beginning.